meishenlieshou/note/docs/notes/learn/ai/Prompt Engineering.md

 ### ==Be Explicit and Specific==

+Vague prompts lead to ambiguous or irrelevant responses.
+Clear, specific instructions guide the model toward the desired output.

 ### ==Use Examples (Few-Shot Learning)==

+Providing examples helps the model understand the desired format, style, or structure.

 ### ==Chain of Thought (CoT) Prompting==

+Encouraging step-by-step reasoning improves the model's ability to solve complex problems.

 ### ==Role-Playing==

+Assigning a role to the AI helps tailor the tone, depth, and perspective of the response.

 ### ==Iterative Refinement==

+Rarely does the first prompt yield perfect results.
+Refine prompts based on outputs.

 ### ==Use Constraints==

+Constraints (e.g., word limits, formats) help focus the model's output.

+### ==Break Down Complex Tasks==

+Dividing a complex task into smaller, manageable steps improves accuracy.

+### ==Incorporate Context==

+Providing background information ensures the model understands the scenario.

+### ==Experiment with Temperature and Sampling Parameters==

+Adjusting parameters like temperature (randomness) and top-p (nucleus sampling) can influence creativity vs. determinism.

+### ==Use Templates for Consistency==

+Templates standardize prompts for recurring tasks, saving time and improving consistency.

+**Example**:
+- Template: "Explain [concept] in simple terms for a [audience]."
+- Application: "Explain quantum computing in simple terms for a high school student.

 ## Advanced Prompt Engineering Strategies

 ### ==Prompt Chaining==

+Encouraging step-by-step reasoning improves the model's ability to solve complex problems.

 ### ==Meta-Prompts==

+Asking the model to improve its own prompts can yield better results.

+**Example**:
+- "I need a prompt to generate a list of healthy breakfast ideas.
+Can you help me refine this prompt for better results?"

 ### ==System Messages==